Aggregations

 fn

-: 'count' - The aggregation function namealias
+: 'count' - The aggregation function namealias?

-: string - The record alias to usefield?
+: string - Record alias (defaults to$record

-: string - Optional field to countuniq?
+: string - Optional field to countunique?

 : boolean - Optional flag to count unique values